-Chinese shrines in Phuket offer always an excellent opportunity for some good photo.
-There are quite a few around, and each of them has its own characters and unique features.
-The large ones are very popular during Chinese New Year in February, or the Phuket Vegetarian Festival in October, and can get extremely crowded, not to mention very loud from firecrackers.
+Phuket’s Chinese shrines always offer an excellent opportunity for some good photos.
+There are quite a few around, and each has its characters and unique features.
+The large ones are very popular during Chinese New Year in February or the Phuket Vegetarian Festival in October and can get extremely crowded, not to mention very loud from firecrackers.